INTRODUCTION

 WEAPONS

-In these dark and dangerous lands everyone has some skill at using a weapon whether it is a farm hand who uses a dagger to cut bale twine or a noble knight trained in the use of large two handed swords.
+In these dark and dangerous lands everyone has some skill at using a weapon whether it is a farm hand who uses a dagger to cut bale twine, or a noble knight trained in the use of large two handed swords.
 As such (just like "Live" all characters gain the use of One Handed Short weapons.
 Weapons however are not indestructible and there are skills out there that can if used properly even shatter the strongest of blades.
-To reflect this each weapon class has it's own "shatter" points.
+To reflect this each weapon class has its own "shatter" points.
 A successful parry against a "CLEAVE" attack will result in the weapon taking damage.
 Once these points are used up the weapon breaks and is useless.
-Again this damage can be fixed with the right skills.
+Again, this damage can be fixed with the right skills.

 One Handed Weapon

-Knife (throwing or otherwise) Has 0 shatter points.
+Knife (throwing or otherwise) has 0 shatter points.

 Dagger = 20" max Has 1 shatter point.